Wearing the wrong watch strap in the warmer months can be uncomfortable at best, and a sweaty mess.

 NATO, perlon, rubber and steel watch straps will all keep you cool in the summer, while also being durable and waterproof for all the swimming and fun in the sun.

-Leather rally straps are a good alternative for a cool night out to traditional leather watch straps, as the perforations will promote air ventilate and help keep you cool.
+Leather rally straps are a good alternative for a cool night out to traditional leather watch straps, as the perforations will promote air ventilation and help keep you cool.